runtime-env/import-meta-env/docs/guide/getting-started/compile-time-transform.md

 - Runtime: statically replace `import.meta.env` with a global accessor

 ::: info
-By default, **import-meta-env** will automatically determine the transform mode (development, testing, or production) and replace `import.meta.env` with environment variables or global accessors, respectively.
+By default, **import-meta-env** will automatically determine the transform mode (`compile-time` or `runtime`) and replace `import.meta.env` with environment variables or global accessors, respectively.

 You can override this by setting the `transformMode` option.